- ACRONYMS AND DEFINITIONS

 |

-- AHA recommendations
+- AHA recommendations for detecting white coat hypertension

-- The AHA/ACC 2017 blood pressure guidelines state that it is reasonable to screen for white coat hypertension when clinic SBP runs 130 - 160 mmHg and/or DBP runs 80 - 100 mmHg [47]
+- It is reasonable to screen for white coat hypertension with ambulatory and/or home blood pressure monitoring when clinic SBP runs 130 - 160 mmHg and/or DBP runs 80 - 100 mmHg

-- In 2018, the AHA defined resistant hypertension as the following: Clinic BP > 130/80 mmHg in patient taking ≥ 3 antihypertensives (including long-acting calcium channel blocker, an ACE or ARB, and a diuretic✝ ) at maximal or maximally tolerated doses
+- Clinic BP > 130/80 mmHg in a patient taking ≥ 3 antihypertensives that include a long-acting calcium channel blocker, an ACE inhibiter or ARB, and a diuretic at maximal or maximally tolerated doses.
+Patients with CrCl < 30 ml/min should be on a loop diuretic, with torsemide being preferred because it has the longest duration of action.

-- Medication adherence should be confirmed along with performance of 24-hour ambulatory BP monitoring (if unavailable, home BP monitoring) to exclude white coat effect.
-In one study, 37% of patients who met the criteria for resistant hypertension had normal ambulatory blood pressures.
-[PMID 21444835]
+- Medication adherence should be confirmed along with the performance of 24-hour ambulatory BP monitoring (if unavailable, home BP monitoring) to exclude white coat effect.
+Secondary causes should be ruled out [50]

 - Risk factors for resistant hypertension